Note: Most of this content from 2003 is obsolete, and kept for archive purposes only.

-Web standards are a set of technologies from standards organizations such as W3C.
-The purpose is to make web content as accessible as possible.
+Web standards are a set of technologies from standards organizations.
+By using web standards developers can maximize the probability that sites work satisfactory in most browsers and environments, making web content as accessible as possible.

 In the beginning